inmanta/inmanta-core/docs/quickstart.rst

     The ``--save`` option tells ``inmanta-cli`` to store the environment config in the ``.inmanta`` file.
 The compiler uses this file to find the server and to export to the right environment.

-Finaly compile the project and deploy it:
+Finally compile the project and deploy it:

 .. code-block:: sh